 Getting into college is a really amazing feeling.
 You’ve spent so much time on your essays, and checked over your application with so much care.
 When you finally get that acceptance, it all feels worth it.
 But so many students focus solely on the “getting into college” part, and tend to forget about the “going to college” part.
 Let’s talk about what you can work on after you already got into college!

-I remember internally panicking about how my note-taking should change for harder coursework and registering for classes at the first opportunity.
-There’s a lot to think about after you’ve received the acceptance letter, but focusing on the following key points will make this daunting task seem more manageable.
+I remember internally panicking about how my note-taking should change for harder coursework; and registering for classes at the first opportunity.
+There’s a lot to think about after you’ve received the acceptance letter!
+Nonetheless, focusing on the following key points will make this daunting task seem more manageable.

 Picking the perfect school for you can be challenging, and a lot of students feel they could be a good fit at for several colleges.
 When evaluating different schools, think about the importance of each of these factors.

 Visit the campus to make sure you like the size and community around it because you’ll be living there for 4 years.